 - hair thinning

-- skin problems – such as darker areas of skin, sensitivity to the sun, redness, raised bumps, itching or your skin may feel hot and sting
+- skin problems such as darker areas of skin, sensitivity to the sun, redness, raised bumps, itching or your skin may feel hot and sting.
+When going outside use suncream and wear a hat.

-- flu-like symptoms a few days after treatment – runny nose, headaches, high temperature, chills, muscle pain – call your advice line if you have a temperature or feel unwell
+- flu-like symptoms happening during treatment or a few days after.
+These are a runny nose, headaches, high temperature, chills, muscle pain.
+Call your advice line if you have a temperature or feel unwell.

 - inflammation at the drip site – tell your nurse if you have any pain or swelling around the site